andersfischernielsen/DriveIT/documentation/handin readme/README.txt

 If you wish to compile the either client yourself, the complete source code for the entire DriveIT system has been attached as well.
-Double clicking on “DriveIT.sln” will open the solution in Visual Studio, where the DriveIT Windows Client and DriveIT Web Client can be set as Startup Project and compiled.
+Double clicking on “DriveIT.sln” will open the solution in Visual Studio, where the DriveIT Windows Client and DriveIT Web can be set as the Startup Project and compiled.